 Start with foundational exercises (footwork, leg circles, the hundred) before advancing to more complex movements.
 Sessions typically last 50 minutes.
 Aim for 2–3 sessions per week for optimal results.

-Important: If you have a herniated disc, acute spinal injury, or uncontrolled osteoporosis, consult your ALYZE practitioner before using the Reformer.
+Important: If you have a herniated disc, acute spinal injury, or uncontrolled osteoporosis, consult your ALYZE practitioner before using the X-former.
 Modifications are available for most conditions.
 If you experience sharp pain during any exercise, stop immediately and notify your instructor.

-Recent peer-reviewed studies on Reformer Pilates training, automatically sourced from PubMed.
+Recent peer-reviewed studies sourced from PubMed.

 Bountiful, Utah · alyze.health

 The information provided on this page is for general informational and educational purposes only and is not intended as medical advice.
 The research cited is from peer-reviewed journals and is presented for educational purposes.
 Individual results may vary.
-Always consult with a qualified healthcare provider before beginning any new exercise practice, including Reformer Pilates training.
+Always consult with a qualified healthcare provider before beginning any new exercise practice, including X-former Pilates training.